yaoyao-liu/minimal-light/README.md

 *This is the source code of my homepage.
 I build this website based on [minimal](https://github.com/orderedlist/minimal).*
 <br>
-*Feel free to use or share the source code anywhere you like.*
+*Feel free to use and share the source code anywhere you like.*

 ## Features